ReactiveX/RxSwift/Documentation/Examples.md

 This is not the wanted behavior.

-To integrate RxSwift framework into your project just include framework in your project and write `import RxSwit`.
+To integrate RxSwift framework into your project just include framework in your project and write `import RxSwift`.

 This is the same logic using RxSwift.